web-platform-tests/wpt/tools/pyppeteer/README.md

 each feature is clearly documented by that project, and this module avoids unstable features whenever possible.

-All usages of unstable features are annotated in the source code with an in-line code comment, `# EXPERIMENTAL`.
+The stability of all features are annotated in the source code with an in-line code comment--one of `# API status: stable` or `# API status: experimental`.

 ## WebSocket Clients in Python